-If an active member meets the year of active service agreement, a length of service award program must provide a benefit between the minimum contribution of \$100 and a maximum contribution of \$1,717 per year.
+If an active member meets the year of active service agreement, a length of service award program must provide a benefit between the minimum contribution of \$100 and a maximum contribution of \$1,787 for the year ended December 31, 2019.
 While the maximum amount is established by statute, it is subject to periodic increases that are related to the consumer price index (N.J.S.A.
 40a:14-185(f)).
 The Division of Local Government Services of the State of New Jersey will issue the permitted maximum annually.
 Contributions by the District to this program have been made each year since its inception.
-The District elected to contribute \$1,717 for the year ended December 31, 2019, per eligible volunteer, into the Plan.
+The District elected to contribute \$1,717 for the years ended December 31, 2020 and 2019, respectively, per eligible volunteer, into the Plan.

-For 2019 and 2018, the budgeted amount of contribution was \$30,000 and \$34,500, respectively.
-The contribution made in 2019 and 2018 was \$25,755 and \$16,100, respectively.
+For 2020 and 2019, the budgeted amount of contribution was \$30,000 for both years ended.
+The contribution made in 2020 and 2019 was \$27,472 and \$25,755, respectively.
 The remaining budget is reserved for future distribution.
 Participants direct the investment of the contributions into various investment options offered by the Plan.
 The District has no authorization to direct investment contributions on behalf of eligible volunteers nor has the ability to purchase or sell investment options offered by the Plan.
 The type of investment options, and the administering of such investments, rests solely with the third-party, VALIC ("Plan Administrator"), an approved LOSAP provider.